-If you know someone with scoliosis, you may have heard that wearing a brace does not correct a spinal curve, it merely stops the curve from getting worse.
+If you know a child or teen with idiopathic scoliosis, you may have heard that wearing a brace does not correct a spinal curve, it merely stops the curve from getting worse.

 The new Boston Brace 3D from Boston Orthotics & Prosthetics uses an improved brace design with a unique shift/push combination of forces that move the spine into a corrected position.
-That means the right scoliosis brace, worn for the prescribed amount of time, may actually improve a spinal curve.
+That means the right scoliosis brace, worn for the prescribed amount of time, may actually improve a spinal curve in children and teens.

 Typical Spinal Curve Correction Using the Boston Brace

 Boston O&P measures curve-correction outcomes by taking an X-ray of the spinal curve before bracing begins and comparing it with an in-brace X-ray (i.e., when the patient is wearing the brace).

 The goal is to see at least a 50% reduction in the curve between the pre-brace and the in-brace X-rays.
 For example, if the patient’s initial Cobb Value is 30, an in-brace X-ray ideally would show the Cobb Value at 15.
 That said, there are many factors that influence the amount of tolerable correction.
 Some curves see well in excess of 50% while others may see around 30%.
 The goal is to obtain correction without compromising the patient’s ability to wear the brace.

 The final measurement showing the correction of the scoliosis curve is taken with an out-of-brace X-ray (i.e., when the patient is not wearing the brace), usually after the bracing is complete.